ssarangi/self_driving_cars_term3/path_planning/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+# Model Generation

+The path planner project exposes an important aspect of the Self Driving Car.
+The responsibilities of this module is to generate the path from the source to the target There are a couple of different parts to the path planning module.
+The main components to these are
+* Multiple trajectory Generation
+* Evaluating the cost functions for these trajectories
+* Implementing the best cost state.

+I liked the approach from the Path Planning Walkthrough.
+I mean we control car’s velocity instead of acceleration.
+If we do not increase speed more than 0.224 mph in 0.02 sec time frame, our car will not suffer from longitudinal jerks.
+If we use spline library to smooth our path, we will not suffer from latitudinal jerks.
+This approximation is rough but sufficient for our toy track (actually, sometimes I still able to see maximum jerk violation message).

+To analyze and predict car’s behavior I work with frenet coordinates.
+It is not easy to determine from Cartesian coordinates whether two cars are in the same lane.
+It is better to use frenet coordinates for this.
+The idea behind frenet coordinates is pretty simple.
+If we take the middle of the road as y axis and define d as a distance from the y axis, we get frenet coordinates.
+Now to determine whether two cars are in the same lane, we just need to compare d-value of frenet coordinates.

+I used this approach to find out which lanes are occupied by which vehicles.
+The advantage of this approach is that it lets us only compare for collision for cars in a particular lane.

+For each frame the overall algorithm used is described in the steps below:
+* Initialize the position of the Ego Vehicle.
+* Initialize the traffic on the road
+  - This involves finding out which cars are in lanes 0 to 2 and initializing them in a map so that they can be queried easily.
+* Check if the current car position is too close to the cars in the same lane.
+* If it is not then increase the speed.
+* If it is then generate trajectories to compute.
+* If so look at the following cases:
+  - Lane 0, generate trajectories for Lane 0 (by slowing) and Lane 1
+  - Lane 1, generate trajectories for Lane 0, Lane 1 (by slowing) and Lane 2
+  - Lane 2, generate trajectories for Lane 2 (by slowing) and Lane 1
+* Trajectory Generation algorithm goes as follows:
+  - Generate 5 points, 2 from the previous step and 3 points at 30m intervals
+  - Now create a spline using these 5 points.
+* Now compute cost for all the trajectories generated.
+  - Not in middle lane cost
+  - Too many cars in target lane
+  - Less than optimum speed
+  - Collision cost
+* Once, all the costs are computed, we pick the lowest cost state.
+  - However, if the costs are almost similar then the state preferred is to stay in the current lane and slow down.

+## Trajectory Generation
+If there are no points from the previous path, then take the 1 point from the previous path, current position and 3 more points all at 30m apart.
+We use the spline library to use these 5 points to generate a spline which is then used for the ego vehicles path.

+## Cost Functions:
+### Not in middle lane cost
+This cost is used for keeping the ego vehicle in the middle lane.
+Keeping the car in the middle lane keeps options open to transition to the right and left lane which is useful, especially when there are too many cars.

+### Too many cars in target lane
+Typically the ego vehicle should try to stay away from lanes which have too many cars in the target lane.
+The reasoning for this is that even though it might have a lower cost for the ego vehicle in the short term, it would eventually slow down the ego vehicle.
+However, in the implementation of this cost function, I took into account all the vehicles in the target lane which might not be correct since some may be behind the ego vehicle.

+### Less than optimum speed
+Driving at less than speed limit also imposes a higher cost since its not optimum for the ego vehicle to be driving slower to its goal.

+### Collision cost
+This is the most important cost since its a safety feature.
+The collision cost is pretty straight-forward to compute.
+- For every car in the target lane.
+  - Find the new position of the car assuming constant velocity
+  - For every point on the trajectory
+    - If the distance < SAFE DISTANCE
+      - make that the best cost